K\"ahler-Ricci Tangent Flows are Infinitesimally Algebraic: Introduction

 \section{Introduction}

 Recent years have seen fruitful interactions between the structure theory of singular geometric limits in Riemannian geometry and $L^{2}$ methods in complex geometry.
 Foundational to this interaction is the description of noncollapsed Riemannian manifolds with a lower bound on Ricci curvature and their Gromov-Hausdorff limits, known as Ricci limit spaces.
 This was developed in \cite{cheegercolding1,cheegernaberdim4,cheegernaberquant}, where it was shown that noncollapsed limits of Riemannian manifolds with bounded Ricci curvature are infinitesimally conical, with a singular set of Minkowski codimension four.
 In \cite{donaldsun1}, this structure theory was combined with Hörmander's $L^{2}$ method to establish the partial $C^{0}$ estimate for Kähler-Einstein manifolds.
 Adapting this to the to the more general setting of conical Kähler-Einstein metrics in \cite{CDSI,CDSII,CDSIII,TianKStable} enabled a resolution of the Yau-Tian-Donaldson conjecture.
 Similar techniques have also been used to show uniqueness of metric tangent cones for polarized limits of Kähler-Einstein metrics \cite{donaldsun2}, and have enabled an algebraic description \cite{liuniquecones} of these cones related to local notions of K-Stability.
 In addition, these methods have been pushed to the setting of noncollapsed Kähler Ricci limit spaces in \cite{szek1,szek2}, where it was shown that any tangent cone of such a limit is an affine algebraic variety.
-These results demonstrate that a much stronger structure theory is available for limits of Kähler manifolds, and are essential for connecting the metric geometry of these limits with notions of stability in algebraic geometry.
+These results are essential for connecting the metric geometry of these limits with notions of stability in algebraic geometry.